 In the summer of 1886, the Philipson Decorative Company of Chicago won the contract to finish decorating Illinois' new capitol with eight historic scenes.
 When one of the State House Commissioners suggested that the Black Hawk War be memorialized, Philipson Secretary Theodore Stuart wrote to former Confederate States of America President Jefferson Davis for "any information of your personal connection with that event and any reminiscences that would be useful in making a spirited & truthful group."
 Stuart felt compelled to remind the aged Davis that he was one of "three Presidents" who "fought" in that war, Abraham Lincoln and Zachary Taylor being the others.

-When the Black Hawk war began, forty-eight year-old Taylor had been fighting Indians in Indiana, Missouri, and Minnesota for most of his twenty-four year army career.
+When the Black Hawk war began, forty-eight-year-old Taylor had been fighting Indians in Indiana, Missouri, and Minnesota for most of his twenty-four-year army career.
 (His first combat with Black Hawk in Illinois took place in 1814.)
 Leaving his wife and family in Galena, Taylor took command of the U.S. 1st Infantry on April 4th and tried to coordinate the use of federal army regulars with the 1,700 Illinois volunteers under Brigadier General Samuel Whiteside in the pursuit of Black Hawk and his followers.
-Taylor felt that the militia were generally undisciplined and performed poorly under fire.
+Taylor felt that the militia was generally undisciplined and performed poorly under fire.
 The rout of Isaiah Stillman's force along the Rock River in May of that year confirmed Taylor's suspicions; he would later write that the retreat was one of the most shameful acts the troops had committed.

 Taylor's forces followed the Sauks into Wisconsin and were present at their defeat in August at the Battle of Bad Axe.
 When Black Hawk was captured three weeks later, Colonel Taylor ordered his adjutant, Lieutenant Jefferson Davis, to assist Lieutenant Robert Anderson (later the defender of Fort Sumter) in taking the prisoner to Jefferson Barracks near St. Louis.
 With the cessation of hostilities, Taylor returned to his command of the frontier along the northern Mississippi River.
 West Point graduate Davis transferred to the First Dragoons and spent the next two years serving in the greater Midwest.
 In June 1835, Davis resigned from the Army, married his former commander's daughter, Sarah Knox Taylor, and moved to Mississippi to commence careers in agriculture and politics.